-The Last of Us Part 2 is quite possibly one of the most highly-anticipated games of all time, and finally – FINALLY – we can mark a date in our calendars for its release thanks to the most recent State of Play from Sony.
+The Last of Us Part 2 is quite possibly one of the most highly-anticipated games of all time, and finally – FINALLY – we can mark a date in our calendars for its release.

 Although we know when it’s coming, there’s still a fair amount of mystery surrounding the game, with most fans clamouring to know just how much bigger than TLOU Part 2 will be compared to the first title.

-Speaking exclusive to GameByte, the man behind the iconic character of Joel talked everything The Last of Us Part 2 during MCM Comic Con Scotland, and it’s left me more excited than ever.
+Speaking exclusively to GameByte, the man behind the iconic character of Joel talked everything The Last of Us Part 2 during MCM Comic Con Scotland 2019, and it’s left me more excited than ever.

 We all know by now that the second part of the game is going to be a lot bigger than the 2013 classic, but I wanted to know just how much bigger we’re talking.